jw-lin/wavesolve/docs_source/wavesolve.waveguide.rst

     :local:
     :depth: 1

-This page contains the documentation for the ``waveguide`` submodule, which functionally defines different kinds of waveguides, enables the creation of custom waveguides, and handles mesh generation for finite element analysis.
+This page contains the documentation for the ``waveguide`` submodule, which defines different kinds of waveguides, enables the creation of custom waveguides, and handles mesh generation for finite element analysis.

 ^^^^^^^^^^^^^^^^^^^
 Waveguide class